Explicit arithmetic of Jacobians of generalized Legendre curves over global function fields: The isogeny

 is easily seen to be the pullback of a divisor of degree 0 on $\P^1$ under the map $C\to\P^1$ that is the projection on the $x$ coordinate.
 Since the Jacobian of $\P^1$ is trivial, the endomorphism $(1+\zeta_r+\cdots+\zeta_r^{r-1})$ acts trivially on $J$.

 We want to restate this in terms of the endomorphism ring of $J$.
 To avoid notational confusion, write $H$ for the cyclic group of order $r$ and let $\Z[H]$ be the group ring of $H$.
-Also, let $\Z[\zeta_r]$ be the ring of integers in the cyclotomic field $\Q(\zeta_r)$.
-Here, somewhat abusively, we use $\zeta_r$ also to denote an $r$-th root of unity in characteristic zero.
-The action of $\zeta_r$ on $J$ induces a homomorphism $\Z[H]\to\End(J)$ where $\End(J)$ denotes the endomorphism ring of $J$ over $K_d$.
+Somewhat abusively, we use $\zeta_r$ also to denote an $r$-th root of unity in characteristic zero.
+Then, as usual, $\Z[\zeta_r]$ will denote the ring of integers in the cyclotomic field $\Q(\zeta_r)$.
+The action of $\mu_r$ on $J$ induces a homomorphism $\Z[H]\to\End(J)$ where $\End(J)$ denotes the endomorphism ring of $J$ over $K_d$.

 There is a surjective ring homomorphism $\Z[H]\to\Z[\zeta_r]$ sending the elements of $H$ to the powers of $\zeta_r$.
 The kernel is generated by $\sum_{h\in H}h$.
 The discussion above shows that the homomorphism $\Z[H]\to\End(J)$ factors through $\Z[\zeta_r]$.
 The induced map $\Z[\zeta_r]\to\End(J)$ is an embedding, since $\End(J)$ is torsion-free.